 What Study Tips Will Help You Pass?

 Know the reference handbook inside and out.
-The NCEES FE Reference Handbook is provided digitally during the exam.
-You cannot bring your own notes, so become intimately familiar with where formulas are located.
+The NCEES FE Reference Handbook assigned to your exam date is provided digitally during the exam.
+If your exam date uses version 10.6, practice with that version before you sit.
+You cannot bring your own notes, so become familiar with where formulas are located.
 Practice navigating it during study sessions so finding the right page becomes second nature.
-Consider purchasing your own printed copy to mark up while studying.
+A personal printed study copy can help during prep, but verify it matches your exam version and remember you cannot bring it into the test room.

 Use an approved calculator—and master it.
 Only NCEES-approved models are permitted.
 The TI-36X Pro and Casio fx-115ES PLUS are the most popular choices.
 Practice extensively so you can access statistical functions, solve equations, and convert units without hesitation.
 See our complete calculator comparison.